 Conveniently, almost every analytics tool (including Google Analytics) can be set up to track things like phone calls and form submissions.
 This gives you a complete end-to-end picture of your SEO funnel from start to finish.
 You’ll see how many visitors your site is getting, which content gets the most visits, and how many people convert into leads or customers on your site by calling or submitting a contact form.

 This small business SEO marketing funnel is the reason SEO is so popular and powerful.
 It gives businesses of any size almost total control and visibility into their online marketing performance.

 If you’re interested in SEO and want to take a DIY approach, there’s no better place to start than The Beginner’s Guide To SEO from Moz.
 You’ll want to settle in and allot a full morning or afternoon to get through the guide, because there’s a ton of information.

 When you’re ready to get your feet wet, consider installing Yoast SEO if you have a WordPress website.
 Yoast is hands-down the best and easiest way to see how the content you’ve created measures up.
 It’s also free, which is fantastic.
-Here’s a good WordPress SEO tutorial for beginners from Ahrefs.com:
+This video from Ahrefs.com is an excellent WordPress SEO tutorial for beginners.